Struggling renters face avalanche of evictions without federal aid

 Earlier this week, Congress approved a stimulus package that would have offered at least a temporary reprieve: $25 billion in emergency aid and a month-long extension to the federal moratorium.
 But President Trump has not signed it into law, and negotiations over the bill continue.

-The moratorium, issued by President Trump in September, bars the removal of tenants making less than $99,000 annually from their homes provided they certify to the Centers for Disease Control that they have suffered a “substantial loss of household income” or other losses related to the pandemic, and that they would be homeless if they lost their apartments.
+The moratorium, issued by Trump in September, bars the removal of tenants earning less than $99,000 annually from their homes provided they certify to the Centers for Disease Control and Prevention that they have suffered a “substantial loss of household income” or other losses related to the pandemic, and that they would be homeless if they lost their apartments.

 That has left struggling tenants and their landlords in a state of purgatory, in which some renters cannot pay but their landlords cannot do anything about it.